Amit-bt-technion/statsbomb_football_embeddings/README.md

 1. A mapping of players (currently on field) to positions in input vector & positions on field.
 2. Mapping of playing teams to 0 / 1.

-# JSON File Embedder
+# JSON File Event Tokenizer

 > Input: json file url that contains match events data in StatsBomb format.

-> Output: A matrix of the embedded representations of the event in the file, in which every row represents an event and rows are ordered by appearance.
+> Output: A matrix of the tokenized event data in the file, in which every row represents an event and rows are ordered by appearance.

 ## Main Execution Flow

-Embedder API
+Tokenizer API

 ```
-embedder = Embedder(<url to json file>)
+tokenizer = Tokenizer(<url to json file>)
-matrix = embedder.parse()
+matrix = tokenizer.parse()
 ```
-Embedder Execution Flow
+Tokenizer Execution Flow

 ```
 data = json.load(<url>)
 master = MasterParser(<mappings args>)
 for event in data:
-  embedding = master.parse_event(event)
+  tokenized_event = master.parse_event(event)
-  embedder.embedding_matrix.append(embedding)
+  tokenizer.token_matrix.append(tokenized_event)

-pickle.dump(embedder.embedding_matrix)
+pickle.dump(tokenizer.token_matrix)
 ... -> send to Autoencoder
 ```
 Master Execution Flow